Call for Applications Now Open!

 - Meet with existing U-M community partners to discuss the ethics of CBL

-- Receive course design feedback from CEAL’s Student Advisory Group on Engagement
+- Receive course design feedback from CEAL’s Student Advisory Group on Engagement and learn from student perspectives teaching strategies

 - Benefit from individual course design consultations with CEAL staff